Saadiallakh/HF_to_DFT/README.md

 1) Download the project (all models were built using Python 3.12.0)
 2) Install all libraries listed in "requirements.txt": _**pip install -r "requirements.txt"**_
-3) If you face any issues while installing dependencies via "requirements.txt" using "pip", then you need switch on "conda" and activate the "environment.yml": _**conda env create -n hf_dft -f environment.yml**_
+3) If you face any issues while installing dependencies via "requirements.txt" using "pip", then you can use "conda" to activate the "environment.yml": _**conda env create -n hf_dft -f environment.yml**_
 4) Then you need to activate the "hf_dft" environment: _**conda activate hf_dft**_
 5) Navigate to the "output" directory
 6) Run the "run.py" file in command prompt: _**streamlit run run.py**_